It All Begins With Your Decision To Be The Star In The Crowd

 • Education: Showcase your educational background and professional qualifications.

-• Other: (Optional) Add any other relevant sections such as honors, certifications, interests, and professional affiliations or any others that can boost your candidature.
+• Other: (Optional) Add relevant sections such as honors, certifications, interests, professional affiliations, or others that can boost your candidature.

-I’ve gone into more detail about each of these in the section: Writing Your CV (The Core Sections).
+I’ve discussed each of these in more detail in the Writing Your CV (The Core Sections) section.

-By thoroughly understanding these details and following my expert advice closely, your CV will become much harder for recruiters and employers to overlook.
+By thoroughly understanding these details and following my expert advice closely, your CV will become much more difficult for recruiters and employers to overlook.

 Key Takeaways